QuantEcon/lecture-python.myst/lectures/newton_method.md

 ### A High-Dimensional Problem

-Our next step is to investigate a high-dimensional version of the market described above.
-This market consists of 5000 goods.
+Our next step is to investigate a larger market with 5000 goods.

 The excess demand function is essentially the same, but now the matrix $A$ is $5000 \times 5000$ and the parameter vectors $b$ and $c$ are $5000 \times 1$.